Server data from the Official MCP Registry

 specs/ forward-looking spec drafts

 Read CLAUDE.md before extending the surface.
 The function surface caught up to the geometry — it does not need additions.
-If you find yourself reaching for an 8th tool, the answer is almost certainly a block convention plus the * operator, not new code.
+If you find yourself reaching for a 7th primitive, the answer is almost certainly a block convention plus the * operator, not new code.
+The bar a 7th would have to clear is the one pscale_networking cleared: the envelope is observably what is missing, and conventions have demonstrably failed to carry it.

 MIT — free for any use; the substrate is permissive by design.